cksystemsteaching/selfie/manuscript/semantics.md

 {line-numbers=off}
 ```
 > ./selfie -c selfie.c -s selfie.s
-./selfie: this is selfie's starc compiling selfie.c
+./selfie: selfie compiling selfie.c with starc
 ...
-./selfie: 1210472 characters of assembly with 28779 instructions written into selfie.s
+./selfie: 1749178 characters of assembly with 38950 instructions written into selfie.s
 ```

 The part of selfie that generates assembly is called a *disassembler*.